mymodule.py

 the code will only stop working when we remove the import

--- or any other modules
+from mymodule -- or any other modules

-which import lowmodule
+which import lowmodule.

 Even unit tests will not necessarily catch the problem,